foreseecode/verint-xm-sdk-ios-samples/README.md

 All strings used by the FSInviteView class are defined in the Localizable.strings file.

 ## LocalNotificationSample
 This sample project demonstrates a local notification invite.
 Accept the invite and then close the application.
 You will receive a local notification linking the survey.

-## ReplaySample
-This sample project demonstrates cxReplay.